Japan's 'Suganomics' will target quick wins, not grand visions

 But an initial need to consolidate popular support means he will first target quick policy wins that will later give him the political capital to pursue tougher reforms, they said.

 "He isn't after visions.
-He's someone who wants to accomplish small goals one by one," said political analyst Atsuo Ito, a former ruling party staff.
+He's someone who wants to accomplish small goals one by one," said political analyst Atsuo Ito, a former ruling party staff member.
 "He'll initially focus on pragmatic goals that directly affect people's livelihood."

 But unlike Mr Abe, Mr Suga's plans for structural reforms will focus more on spurring competition, rather than deeper social change.